toskumar/blog/apigee/RateLimit.md

 ## Spike Control
 **Example 1 - Spike Arrest rate limiting policy**
 1. Create and deploy a reverse proxy type by using a [Mocktarget](https://mocktarget.apigee.net/json) endpoint
-1. Add spike arrest policy in the request preFlow to limit 5 request per second (5ps)
+1. Add spike arrest policy in the proxy request preFlow and set the limit to 5 request/second (5ps)
 1. Save and deploy the api proxy in the test environment
-1. Test the URL in browser or any rest client
+1. Test the URL in browser or any REST client
 ```xml
 <SpikeArrest async="false" continueOnError="false" enabled="true" name="Spike-Arrest-1">
     <DisplayName>Spike Arrest-1</DisplayName>